yariflores/Wiki-Project---Music-/Music/popRegionalMX.md

 ### He cites the cumbias of Grupo Frontera and the corridos tumbados of Peso Pluma, both with very different lyrical approaches: “And they are doing numbers that the American artists are doing.”

+### Artists like Frontera, Fuerza Regida and Junior H are selling out “the same venues that Drake goes to a week later,” he says.

+### Barrera believes part of the cross-border appeal is that these regional Mexican genres are founded in live instrumental performance — guitars, tubas, trombones, trumpets and more.

+### “They are real musicians, they are people making real music, not a computer where you are programming or grabbing something from a sound library,” he says.

 ## Popular Regional Mexican songs:
 - ### Ivan Cornejo’s “Está Dañada”
     - #### On the Hot 100: No. 61 peak, Oct.
 23, 2021